Video games in Japan: 2016–present

 In 2017, Japanese RPGs gained further commercial success and greater critical acclaim.
 The year started strong with Gravity Rush 2, followed by Yakuza 0, which some critics consider the best in the Yakuza series, Nioh which is considered to have one of the eighth-generation's best RPG combat systems, and then Nier Automata which has gameplay and storytelling thought to be some of the best in recent years.
 Persona 5 won the Best Role Playing Game award at The Game Awards 2017.
 Some Japanese RPGs that were previously considered niche became mainstream million-sellers in 2017, including Persona 5, Nier: Automata, Nioh, and Xenoblade Chronicles 2 on the Nintendo Switch.
 2017 was considered a strong year for Japanese RPGs, with other notable releases including Dragon Quest VIII on the Nintendo 3DS, Tales of Berseria, Valkyria Revolution, Ever Oasis, Final Fantasy XII: The Zodiac Age, Ys VIII, Etrian Odyssey V, Dragon Quest Heroes II, The Legend of Heroes: Trails in the Sky the 3rd, Fire Emblem Echoes: Shadows of Valentia, Final Fantasy XIV: Stormblood, and Tokyo Xanadu.
 In 2018, Monster Hunter: World sold over 10 million units, becoming Capcom's best-selling single software title, and Square Enix's Octopath Traveler sold over 1 million units.
+In 2019, From Software's Sekiro: Shadows Die Twice received universal acclaim.
+On release day, Sekiro drew over 108,000 concurrent players on Steam, the highest for a new game launched during January–March 2019 and the third highest of any Japanese game in the platform's history, behind only Monster Hunter: World and Dark Souls III.
+The game won the Game of the Year award at The Game Awards 2019 and by fans in the 2019 Steam Awards.

 Sony released the PlayStation 5 in 2020 and have emphasized that they want this to be a soft transition, allowing PlayStation 4 games to be directly backwards compatible on their respective systems.
 Sony has stated the "overwhelming majority" of PlayStation 4 games will play on the PlayStation 5, with many running at higher frame rates and resolutions.

+Since the 2020s Japanese game studios have also begun to increasingly capitalize on the global popularity of anime and manga by releasing a larger number of anime-styled video games.